worldbank/gld/Support/B - Country Survey Details/KEN/KCHS/Occupation.md

-## Occupation

-The **Kenya National Occupational Classification Standard (KNOCS)** is Kenya’s official occupational classification used for producing and analyzing labour market statistics.
-Kenya has released more than one version of KNOCS, including KNOCS-2000 (aligns with ISCO-88) and the newer KNOCS-2022 (which is more closely aligned with ISCO-08).
-However, the KCHS 2020–2022 records occupations using KNOCS-2000, so this documentation and any harmonization work for those waves should treat KNOCS-2000 as the source classification.

-In KNOCS-2000, occupations are coded using a five-digit hierarchical structure: the 1st digit is the major group, the 2nd the sub-major group, the 3rd the minor group, and the 4th–5th digits provide more detailed occupational titles.
-KNOCS-2000 follows the general logic of the International Standard Classification of Occupations (ISCO) in grouping jobs by the type of work performed and the skills required, but it is not a one-to-one match with ISCO-88 at detailed levels due to Kenya-specific adaptations in how occupations are split, grouped, and defined.
-As a result, comparability is typically strongest at higher aggregation levels, and mapping to ISCO should be done using an explicit crosswalk rather than assuming direct equivalence.

-## KNOCS–ISCO crosswalk
+## KNOCS 2000 to ISCO 1988 Crosswalk

-For harmonization, we map KNOCS-2000 to ISCO-88 at the two-digit level using the best information available and a conservative, structure-based approach.
-To our knowledge, there is no official or publicly available KNOCS-2000 to ISCO-88 crosswalk, so the mapping should be interpreted as a best-effort approximation intended to preserve comparability at higher aggregation levels rather than a definitive one-to-one correspondence at detailed occupational titles.
+Kenya’s official occupational classification is the **Kenya National Occupational Classification Standard (KNOCS)**.
+The KCHS 2020–2022 records occupations using the earlier KNOCS 200, which aligns reasonably well with ISCO-88 at the two-digit level, but there are several exceptions where KNOCS splits or combines groups differently (see the crosswalk below).
+To our knowledge, there is no official, publicly available KNOCS 2000 to ISCO-88 crosswalk.
+The mapping presented here should therefore be treated as a best-effort approximation designed to preserve comparability at higher aggregation levels, not as a definitive one-to-one correspondence for detailed occupational titles.

 | KNOCS code | KNOCS name | ISCO-88 code | ISCO-88 name | Notes |
 |---:|---|---:|---|---|